by • June 1, 2023

 Stripe’s API documentation follows the same format as Twilio’s and offers a similarly excellent experience.
 It has an easy-to-read quickstart guide, great navigation, and clearly explains everything a developer might need to know.

-It’s biggest strength, though, is how it displays this information.
-It’s design is clear and well-formatted, and manages to feel uncluttered even when delivering a vast amount of information.
+Stripe’s biggest strength is how it displays documentation.
+Its design is clear, well-formatted, and manages to feel uncluttered even when delivering a vast amount of information.
 This design helps create a great experience for developers who use it.